 A trend in organizations and training that is exciting is that people attending employee training sessions are receiving books in addition to the training materials.
 Whole work units are purchasing the same book and reading it together and holding discussion meetings, frequently called employee book clubs.

 In a health care center, tapes from a national conference were viewed during work time by all members of the organization.
 An old-fashioned popcorn machine provided a positive incentive for people to feel good about attending the employee training sessions.

 - One of the most effective methods for reinforcing learning is to establish a “norm” within a workplace that every person who attends employee training or a conference is expected to train others, share the training materials and the learning experience, upon their return.
-This is one way to ensure that individuals who attend employee training spend a significant amount of time understanding and applying the material.
+It is one way to ensure that individuals who attend employee training spend a significant amount of time understanding and applying the material.
 One of the best measures of learning is the ability to teach others.

 - Provide supervisory staff with job aids or follow-up lessons and brief readings to reinforce and support the training concepts with employees on the job.
 Training staff can provide these as part of the training materials and can co-facilitate until the supervisor is comfortable doing employee training.
 The goal is to encourage supervisors and coworkers to train each other.